square/quotaservice/README.md

 * Statically configure the service via a YAML configuration file.
 * Explicit calls to the quota service's API on whether an RPC should be allowed to proceed or not.
 Services are expected to use this API *before* actually making the RPC it needs to make.
 * Weighted quotas.
+* Expose a listener on the server, so events can be tracked and statistics gathered.

 ![Status](https://img.shields.io/badge/status-WIP-blue.svg)
 * Admin UI to add services and quotas to the quota service to allow reconfiguration without redeployment.
 * Naïve client(s) that integrate with gRPC.
-* Expose metrics on the server, tracking rates of denials/throttling.

 ![Status](https://img.shields.io/badge/status-unscheduled-red.svg)
 * Smart client, with client-side buckets and asynchronous, bulk token updates from the quota service.